Efficient Federated Search for Retrieval-Augmented Generation using Lightweight Routing: Design of

-To enable efficient retrieval across multiple data sources, \sys uses a lightweight query router, implemented as a shallow \ac{NN} with several fully connected layers.
-This suffices to determine the relevance of each data source before retrieval.
+To enable resource selection and efficient retrieval across multiple data sources, \sys uses a lightweight query router, implemented as a shallow \ac{NN} with a few fully connected layers.
+This minimal design is intentional: the router must remain computationally inexpensive so that routing overhead is negligible compared to retrieval and generation.
+Despite its simplicity, the router is sufficient to estimate the relevance of each data source before retrieval.
 Using a shallow \ac{NN} is inspired by practices in \ac{MoE} models and ensembles. \ac{MoE} models leverage a small router function to decide which subset of experts to activate~\cite{zhou2022mixture}.
-Similarly, shallow neural networks are used for decision-making in one-shot federated ensembles~\cite{allouah2024effectiveness}.
-This work applies similar ideas to selecting relevant data sources in \ac{RAG}.
+Similarly, shallow \acp{NN} are used for decision-making in one-shot federated ensembles~\cite{allouah2025revisiting}.
+This work applies similar ideas to selecting relevant data sources in federated search for \ac{RAG} systems.
+We next describe the training and inference phase of the \sys router.